cognoscola/water_reflection/README.md

 See what it looks like here:
 https://www.instagram.com/p/_AviB3NgeN/

+Install:
+- copy the entire project to any directory
+- Go to install directory in a terminal
+- type without quotes: "cmake ." to generate a makefile
+- type without quotes: "make" to generate an executable
+- run executable.

+Controls
+- a,s,d,w    - move camera
+- mouse      - orient camera
+- spacebar   - take a snapshop (will freeze for a few seconds)
+- p          - record 10 seconds worth of frames at 25fps

 In Summary, here are the steps taken to create the Basic water effect:

 1. Create a quad on the scene with the normal (0, 1, 0) and keep track of the height.